 The Future of Guided Selling with Chatbots

-If you’re able to use guided selling to maximum effect, harnessing an army of chatbots to ensure your customers never have to navigate the buying process alone, the results can be truly impressive.
+If you’re able to use guided selling to maximum effect, harnessing an army of chatbots to ensure your customers never have to navigate the sales process alone, the results can be truly impressive.

 According to research by Salesforce, high-performing sales teams are 2.3 times more likely than underperforming teams to use guided selling.
 We already know companies are flocking to chatbots in great numbers, and stats like this one help illustrate why.